 Key Takeaways

-• Heat pumps may be more cost-effective than high-AFUE furnaces due to larger tax credits ($2,000) and lower operating costs in many climates
+- Heat pumps may still be more cost-effective than high-AFUE furnaces due to lower operating costs in many climates, plus available IRA HEAR (income-qualified, up to $8,000) and HOMES rebates for 2026 installs

 Related Articles